 Outdoor and sporting activities in Chicago

 Chicago is a family-friendly city with hundreds of neighbourhood parks and playgrounds to explore.
 Lincoln Park is Chicago’s largest public recreation area and offers many outdoor attractions for the whole family.
-There are many annual food and music festivals to enjoy in the summer, while during the winter months, lots of local parks offer open-air ice-skating rinks.
+There are many annual food and music festivals to enjoy in the summer, while during the winter months, many of the city's parks offer open-air ice-skating rinks.

 The beaches along Lake Michigan also provide wonderful recreational opportunities.
-In the summer, the shores are teeming with people walking, jogging, playing volleyball, and picnicking.
+In the summer, the shores teem with people walking, jogging, playing volleyball, and picnicking.
 The lake itself is another recreational gem, with sailing and swimming being popular pastimes among Chicagoans.